Athanasius of Alexandria: Polemical and theological works

-His other important works include his Letters to Serapion, which defends the divinity of the Holy Spirit.
+Other examples of Athanasius' polemical writings against his theological opponents include his defence of the divinity of the Holy Spirit Letters to Serapion in the 360s and On the Holy Spirit against Macedonianism.
 In a letter to Epictetus of Corinth, Athanasius anticipates future controversies in his defence of the humanity of Christ.
 In a letter addressed to the monk Dracontius, Athanasius urges him to leave the desert for the more active duties of a bishop.
 Athanasius also wrote several works of Biblical exegesis, primarily on Old Testament materials.
 The most important of these is his Epistle to Marcellinus (PG 27:12–45) on how to incorporate psalm-saying into one's spiritual practice.
-Excerpts remain of his discussions concerning the Book of Genesis, the Song of Solomon, and Psalms.